Search Illinois Divorce Records for Free (Obtain Licenses)

 These offices tend to serve smaller populations and, therefore, have faster processing time of requests.
 Courthouses will often have terminals in which patrons can view records at no cost.

-Illniois’s three most populated counties are Cook, DuPage and Lake Counties.
+Illniois’ three most populated counties are Cook, DuPage and Lake counties.
 These jurisdictions will serve as examples of acquiring divorce records at the county level.

 Acquire Divorce Records in Cook County: Citizens in Cook County who need to retrieve dissolution records can contact the Domestic Relations Division of the Clerk of the Circuit Court.
 Patrons have several options to request divorce records, including online, phone and in-person requests.6

-The fastest way to view dissolution records is online using the Cook County On-Line Case Information, which the public can use to scour court records for free.
+The fastest way to view dissolution records in Cook County is online using their On-Line Case Information Tool, which the public can use to scour court records for free.
 This tool has several functions, including one to query Cook County Domestic Relations Cases, where divorce records reside.7 Users can look up records by case number or name.

 Each record set will show varying case information, including party names (divorcing couples), case numbers, filing dates, and court activity.